Unlock your economic potential

 Is economics hard?

-"Economics can be intellectually challenging, which is why it is often financially rewarding.
+"Economics can be intellectually demanding, which is why it is often financially rewarding.
 Over the years, I have watched countless students arrive with initial uncertainty, only to flourish as they tackle challenging concepts and develop their skills."

 • Your mathematical background: A strong foundation in mathematics, particularly calculus and statistics, is helpful.